kurtmdean/networks-bot/README.md

 ## Goals

     - map the social network in this server as messages are sent
+    - persistence by implementing storage in a database
+    - look into Discord sharding for future guilds
     - respond to (command) queries about that network
         - role-to-role
         - person-to-person